tmilliman/python-vegindex/docs/usage.rst

    └── harvard_meta.txt

-where the we have a top level directory for ``sitename`` then subdirectories for year and month, with the image files in the month directories.
+where the we have a top level directory for ``sitename`` then subdirectories for four-digit year and two-digit month, with the image files in the month directories.

 ROI Lists and Masks